apark5040/Moodify/README.md

 ## Instructions

-In order to use Moodify, you must create a `keys.js` file which will contain your api keys:
+In order to use Moodify, you must create a `keys.js` file which will contain your api keys.
+This file must be saved inside the `assets` folder:

 ```
 var keys = {